by Lee Widener

 LEE: Tell us about your new book.

 MADELEINE: My new novella is about a girl, Aisha, who lives on a street where each room of each house leads to landscapes in an alternate dimension/the past/whichever you prefer.
 The front rooms lead to a cinema during the Depression, the bedrooms to a Parisian Salon, kitchens to a Georgian banquet hall in space and studies to a psychedelic book shop.
 Disturbing things take over the rooms and Aisha thinks a secret of hers might be the cause.

-MADELEINE: Avant-garde films and books are a huge inspiration to me.
-Also I love Pre-Code films, vintage cinemas and vaudeville so I set an area in the early thirties.
+MADELEINE: Avant-garde films and books are an inspiration to me.
+Also, I love Pre-Code films, vintage cinemas, and vaudeville so I set an area in the early thirties.
 I also enjoy writers and artists of the twenties, in New York and the expats in Paris mainly, so they’re in the bedroom.
 The Georgian period is an era I find fascinating, partly because of the lawlessness but also because they were getting to grips with science and life post-religion (mostly).
 Plus I love all the frills, they were so flouncy.
-Finally there’s a psychedelic book shop because I felt like I joined the hippie movement in spirit from the age of about 16.
+Finally, there’s a psychedelic book shop because I felt like I joined the hippie movement in spirit from the age of about 16.
 Not so much now but I was really into it.

 LEE: Can you tell us something about how this book came to be?
 What was the spark that got you thinking about what came to be this book?

 MADELEINE: I genuinely think it just came to me while I was watching Regular Show.
 It’s taken a lot of work from three editors to get it to a place where I’m really happy with it, but the idea itself just sort of popped in my head.
 I wanted to write a story involving different periods of history and something involving a street, and there it was!